 CIS Kindergarten, Introduction

-Plato wrote "the beginning is the most important part of the work" and following this wisdom Canadian International School recognizes the importance of preschool and kindergarten years.
+Plato wrote, "The beginning is the most important part of the work."
+Following this wisdom, Canadian International School recognizes the importance of preschool and kindergarten.

-The student in kindergarten and preschool is through student centered learning activities introduced to English language arts, mathematics, science, social studies, music, art, and physical education.
-Learning centers, activities which encourage inquiry, direct instruction, and other teaching strategies provide the basis for the educational experience of each child.
-Small class size provides students with greater teacher contact time and the opportunity to receive individualized guidance and academic instruction.
+Through student-centered learning activities, the student in kindergarten and preschool is introduced to English language arts, mathematics, science, social studies, music, art, and physical education.
+Learning centers, activities that encourage inquiry, direct instruction, and other teaching strategies provide the basis for each child's educational experience.
+The small class size gives students greater teacher contact time and the opportunity to receive individualized guidance and academic instruction.